PatrickBN/CYBR8420_Team5/Design for Software Security.md

   43.
 54. Elevation Using Impersonation
 Description:	Breach information processor may be able to impersonate the context of Breach Reporter in order to gain additional privilege.
-Justification:	<no mitigation provided>
+Justification:

 55. Cross Site Request Forgery
 Description:	Cross-site request forgery (CSRF or XSRF) is a type of attack in which an attacker forces a user's browser to make a forged request to a vulnerable site by exploiting an existing trust relationship between the browser and the vulnerable web site.
 In a simple scenario, a user is logged in to web site A using a cookie as a credential.
 The other browses to web site B.  Web site B returns a page with a hidden form that posts to web site A.  Since the browser will carry the user's cookie to web site A, web site B now can take any action on web site A, for example, adding an admin to an account.
 The attack can be used to exploit any requests that the browser automatically authenticates, e.g. by session cookie, integrated authentication, IP whitelisting.
 The attack can be carried out in many ways such as by luring the victim to a site under control of the attacker, getting the user to click a link in a phishing email, or hacking a reputable web site that the victim will visit.
 The issue can only be resolved on the server side by requiring that all authenticated state-changing requests include an additional piece of secret payload (canary or CSRF token) which is known only to the legitimate web site and the browser and which is protected in transit through SSL/TLS.
 See the Forgery Protection property on the flow stencil for a list of mitigations.
-Justification:	<no mitigation provided>
+Justification:

 56. Elevation by Changing the Execution Flow in Breach information processor
 Description:	An attacker may pass data into Breach information processor in order to change the flow of program execution within Breach information processor to the attacker's choosing.
-Justification:	<no mitigation provided>
+Justification:

 57. Breach information processor May be Subject to Elevation of Privilege Using Remote Code Execution
 Description:	Breach Reporter may be able to remotely execute code for Breach information processor.
-Justification:	<no mitigation provided>
+Justification:

 58. Data Flow Breach update Is Potentially Interrupted

 Description:	An external agent interrupts data flowing across a trust boundary in either direction.
-Justification:	<no mitigation provided>
+Justification:

 59. Potential Process Crash or Stop for Breach information processor
 Description:	Breach information processor crashes, halts, stops or runs slowly; in all cases violating an availability metric.
-Justification:	<no mitigation provided>
+Justification:

 60. Data Flow Sniffing
 Description:	Data flowing across Breach update may be sniffed by an attacker.
 Depending on what type of data an attacker can read, it may be used to attack other parts of the system or simply be a disclosure of information leading to compliance violations.
 Consider encrypting the data flow.
-Justification:	<no mitigation provided>
+Justification:

 61. Potential Data Repudiation by Breach information processor
 Description:	Breach information processor claims that it did not receive data from a source outside the trust boundary.
 Consider using logging or auditing to record the source, time, and summary of the received data.
-Justification:	<no mitigation provided>
+Justification:

 62. Potential Lack of Input Validation for Breach information processor
 Description:	Data flowing across Breach update may be tampered with by an attacker.
 This may lead to a denial of service attack against Breach information processor or an elevation of privilege attack against Breach information processor or an information disclosure by Breach information processor.
 Failure to verify that input is as expected is a root cause of a very large number of exploitable issues.
 Consider all paths and the way they handle data.
 Verify that all input is verified for correctness using an approved list input validation approach.
-Justification:	<no mitigation provided>
+Justification:

 63. Spoofing the Breach information processor Process
 Description:	Breach information processor may be spoofed by an attacker and this may lead to information disclosure by Breach Reporter.
 Consider using a standard authentication mechanism to identify the destination process.
-Justification:	<no mitigation provided>
+Justification:

-64. Data Flow Update confirmation Is Potentially Interrupted
+65. Data Flow Update confirmation Is Potentially Interrupted
 Description:	An external agent interrupts data flowing across a trust boundary in either direction.
-Justification:	<no mitigation provided>
+Justification:

-65. External Entity Breach Reporter Potentially Denies Receiving Data
+66. External Entity Breach Reporter Potentially Denies Receiving Data
 Description:	Breach Reporter claims that it did not receive data from a process on the other side of the trust boundary.
 Consider using logging or auditing to record the source, time, and summary of the received data.
-Justification:	<no mitigation provided>
+Justification:

-66. Spoofing of the Breach Reporter External Destination Entity
+67. Spoofing of the Breach Reporter External Destination Entity
 Description:	Breach Reporter may be spoofed by an attacker and this may lead to data being sent to the attacker's target instead of Breach Reporter.
 Consider using a standard authentication mechanism to identify the external entity.
-Justification:	<no mitigation provided>
+Justification: